smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 - languages/locale supported by the app
 - Preferred languages set by the user on the phone

-The locale gets chosen by the phone OS.
 In multilingual regions (e.g. Europe) it may happen that the language set on the users phone is different to the language set in the vehicle.
 The attempt of app developers to solve this issue and use the vehicle language is challenging.

 ## Proposed solution

-This proposal is about inventing a localization class to the SDL library.
+This proposal is about adding a localization class to the SDL library.
 This class can load the localization files bundled in the app based on a specified locale (language, region, script).
-The SDL manager can load (or reload) localization instances based on the head unit language and provide those instances to the app developer.
+The SDL manager can create localization objects based on the head unit language and provide those to the app developer.

 ### Example for iOS: